LunaticWyrm467/node_tree/node_tree_derive/README.md

 - ⏯️ The ability to `pause()` and `unpause()` the `NodeTree`, and fine tune individual `Node` behaviours for when a tree is paused/unpaused.
 - 📡 Various methods to communicate with other nodes, such as `owner()`, `parent()`, `get_child()`, `children()`, and `get_node()`, as well as methods to automate the process such as signals.
 - 🔗 An abstracted smart pointer known as `Tp<T>` and `TpDyn` which clones implicitly to reduce syntax noise and allows for low boilerplate.
+- 🗃️ A way to cast `TpDyn` into dynamic trait objects of traits the tree pointer's node extends from.
 - 📚 A caching system hosted on the `NodeTree` to act as a safe interface to ensure `Tp<T>`/`TpDyn` soundness, and increase performance!
 - 👪 The ability to manage nodes with `add_child()` and `remove_child()`.
 - 📝 Includes a dynamic logging and error handling system that is deeply integrated with the node framework.